MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests-build-pipeline/includes/8-clean-up-environment.md

 To delete the project:

 1. From Azure DevOps, navigate to your project.
-Earlier, we recommended that you name this project **Space Game - web - Workflow**.
+Earlier, we recommended that you name this project **Space Game - web - Tests**.
 1. Click the gear icon next to the project name.

     The icon might not appear until you move your mouse over that area.